Alan Ayckbourn: Unproduced Plays

 Small Mercy

 Small Mercy was written during February 2019 with the initial intention of being produced during the 2020 summer season at the Stephen Joseph Theatre, Scarborough.The play is a seven-hander set in 2021 (or thereabouts) and explores online media and how it can be manipulated and exploited.
-The play unusually underwent several revisions which saw the role of the central character of Mercy eventually become a character seen only on video.
+The play unusually underwent several revisions at the request of the Artistic Director of the Stephen Joseph Theatre, which saw the role of the central character of Mercy eventually become a character seen only on video.